 - Do you enforce late fees?

-4. What happens if my property needs some urgent maintenance?
+4. What happens if my property needs urgent maintenance?

-Many agencies will have a list of preferred contractors that deal with emergency situations at your property and they’ll organise quotes and co-ordinate required works to a pre-arranged financial limit.
-Some agencies will also offer the service to pay all property bills on your behalf if required.
+Many agencies will have a list of preferred contractors that deal with emergency situations at your property.
+They’ll organise quotes and coordinate urgent repairs to a pre-arranged financial limit.
+Some agencies will also offer the service of paying all property bills on your behalf if required.
 Make sure to discuss this with your agent to ensure that you are comfortable with the process.

-- Are you able to pay for property bills on my behalf if required?
+- Are you able to pay the property bills on my behalf if required?

 - When will you contact me if there is a maintenance request?

-5. What methods would you use to market my property and attract tenants?
+5. What methods would you use for marketing my rental property and attracting tenants?

-- Email blast to past and current rental database
+- An email blast to their past and current rental database.

 Here are some important questions you don’t want to forget to ask: